The Sacrament of Marriage

 Eucharistic Ministers assist the Priest in the distribution of Communion.
 If you are anticipating a crowd of over 100 guests, please let us know so that we can schedule one of our Eucharistic Ministers.
 We also would like to encourage reception of Communion under both forms: the Body and Blood of Christ.
 If you have family members and friends who are Eucharistic Ministers, let the Presider know during your planning so that they can help out with Communion.

 There are costs involved in ensuring that your celebration takes place in a clean, safe building and that those involved provide a quality service.
-There is a basic fee required by Diocesan Policy for this purpose.
+There is suggested offering for this purpose of $350.00 and is income tax receiptable.

 Cheques are to be made out to the Pro-Cathedral of the Assumption.
 We also accept Visa and MasterCard.